yasinnaal/github-markdown-cheatsheet/README.md

 ```
 How to include footnote referance[^1].

-[^1]:How to include footnote referance.
+[^1]:good explenation show how to use footnote refernaces.

 ```
 How to include footnote referance[^1].

-[^1]:good explenation to show how to use footnote and add refernaces
+[^1]:good explenation show how to use footnote refernaces.

 plese check bottom of this page.